marc-dantas/lyon/docs/input-output.md

 <h3 id="rdin">Command: <code>rdin</code></h3>

-- Reads a value from the console and stores it in `IO` space in the memory.
+- Reads a value from the console and stores it in `SPACE` space in the memory.
 - Syntax: `rdin`